Quick overview:

 Beware of phishing e-mails

 You should never open emails or attachments from unknown senders that you do not know.
-Viruses are often attached to e-mail messages and are transferred to the system as soon as the attachment is opened.
-This is called Phishing and is one of the most common cyber threats today.
+Viruses are often attached to email messages and are transferred to the system as soon as the attachment is opened.
+This is known as phishing and is one of the most common cyber threats today.
 Therefore, it is better not to open any attachments unless it is something expected.
-You should also only secure websites.
+Also, you should only visit safe websites.

 Activate a pop-up blocker in the web browser